CLI Trading

 Balance Command

-Shows available balances including USD available margin, total balance, and spot coin holdings.
+Shows available balances for the connected account, including USD available margin, total balance, and spot coin holdings.

 balance